digital-asset/daml/docs/source/tools/sandbox.rst

 Here is an example for such a url: ``jdbc:postgresql://localhost/test?user=fred&password=secret``

+Due to possible conflicts between the ``&`` and various terminal shells, we recommend quoting the jdbc url like so:

+  $ daml sandbox Main.dar --sql-backend-jdbcurl "jdbc:postgresql://localhost/test?user=fred&password=secret"

 If you're not familiar with JDBC URLs, see the JDBC docs for more information: https://jdbc.postgresql.org/documentation/head/connect.html

 Command-line reference